 Optimizes Capital Structure and Capital Allocation

 The SpinCo could very well have a much different business model, key revenue driver, and unit economics than the former parent company.
 Therefore, the optimal capital structure could be very different.
 Similarly, the SpinCo no longer needs to get approval for capital allocation priorities from a higher up executive team.
 As a result, personnel closer to the business are now deciding which areas are needs for internal investment and M&A as well as setting prudent dividend/buyback policies.

 Improves Corporate Functions, Decision Making, and Accountability

 The SpinCo is able to now set suitable expense levels and policies for HR, Finance, Tax, Legal, etc without a larger corporate parent pushing down a broad set of policies which may or may not be appropriate for the business.
 Also, the ultimate accountability now sits directly above the business rather than at a larger corporate parent.
-This is motivating and enticing for talented executives to release entrepreneurial spirits.
+This is motivating and enticing for talented executives who want to create per share value.

 Investors Can See if Management Prefers One Business Over Another